 As per Companies Act, 2013 an auditor is required to issue certificate in many situations instead reports or other documents.
-For example, under Section 66 (3) an auditor is required to file certificate of conformity of accounting standard (prescribed under section 133) by company for accounting treatment when company want to introduce the scheme of reduction of share capital, and under Section 230 (7e) an auditor is required to file a certificate of conformity of accounting standard (prescribed under section 133) by company for accounting treatment before Tribunal when company want to introduce the scheme of reduction of share capital, and under section 133) by company for accounting treatment before Tribunal when company want to introduce the scheme of compromises, arrangement or amalgamation.
+For example, under Section 66 (3) an auditor is required to file certificate of conformity of accounting standard (prescribed under section 133) by company for accounting treatment when company want to introduce the scheme of reduction of share capital, and under Section 230 (7e) an auditor is required to file a certificate of conformity of accounting standard (prescribed under section 133) by company for accounting treatment before Tribunal when company want to introduce the scheme of compromises, arrangement or amalgamation.